jpegleg/k3s-dragon-eggs/README.md

 ```

-The `  bpfDisableUnprivileged: true` option is typically default for most linux distros, but might as well declare that we don't want that explicity here since we can.
+The `bpfDisableUnprivileged: true` option is typically default for most linux distros, but might as well declare that we don't want that explicity here since we can.

 See more options for Felixconfiguration here: https://projectcalico.docs.tigera.io/reference/resources/felixconfig

-The calico eBPF dataplane

 Note: sometimes changes to rules will not immediately update a node during runtime.
 Reboot the node to kick on the modification.

 The kubernetes API 6443 is persistently exposed by default, however requiring authentication.